 What is a Cataract?

 The lens within the eye is positioned just behind the iris, which is the coloured ring in the eye that gives your eye its colour.
 The lens’ function is to offer adjustable focus of light onto the retina at the back of your eye.
 This is rather like how a non-digital camera has a lens that focuses light onto the camera film.
 A normal lens is clear.
 Cataract is cloudiness or opacity of this lens.
 We are born with a clear lens in our eye (unless there is congenital cataract), but the lens naturally and very gradually becomes cloudy as we grow older.
-The process can be so gradual that you may not notice any change in your vision, but following cataract surgery you may notice a dramatic increase in brightness and colour and particularly an appreciation of the colour blue.
+The process can be so gradual that you may not notice any major change in your vision, but following cataract surgery you may notice a dramatic increase in brightness and colour and particularly an appreciation of the colour blue.

 What are the Symptoms of Cataract?